readyready15728/misc/dcss-notes.md

 - `I` to display spells without casting.
 - `t` to order allies.
 - Heavy armor is detrimental to both missile attacks and spellcasting.
+- Mountain Dwarves are affected by heavy armor when spellcasting much less than other races.
 - Thrown weapons are not slowed by armor.
 - `Ctrl-O` to show a list of interesting features found so far.
 - `>` to pray at an altar.